Fahrenheit to Celsius Converter for Canadians

 Enter the Fahrenheit Value

-Type the temperature in Fahrenheit — for example, enter 350 for a common baking temperature
+Type the temperature in Fahrenheit — for example, enter 350 to check a baking recipe from an American website

 -